how to deploy a docker container on aws lambda

 appimage:

-) that we can use elsewhere in our configuration, and where the content of the Docker image resides with the path
+path: ./The functions section tells the framework what the image reference name is (appimage) that we can use elsewhere in our configuration, and where the content of the Docker image resides with the path property.
+A Dockerfile of some type should reside in the specified folder containing the executable code for our function.

 functions: